axdvdv/swap/README.md

 * [x] 2.
 Bob pushes a 'Buy' button in the orders list and is redirected to /eth-to-btc/:id page.
 * [x] 3.
 Alice is notified about Bob and is redirected to /btc-to-eth/:id page.
 * [x] 4.
 Alice is asked to create a 'Secret Key'.
-* [ ] 5.
+* [x] 5.
 The system automatically generates the 'Secret Hash', shows it to Alice and sends to Bob.
-* [ ] 6.
+* [x] 6.
 The system automatically calls the ETH Swap contract method to create a swap.
-* [ ] 7.
+* [-] 7.
 The system asks Bob to sign the transaction (Bob fund the ETH Swap contract here).
 * [x] 8.
 The system automatically creates a BTC Swap script.
 * [x] 9.
 Alice is notified that Bob fund the ETH Swap contract.
 The system asks Alice to fund the script (Alice fund the script here).
 * [x] 10.
 Bob is notified that Alice fund the script.